 At Waddington All Saints Academy, we a take a risk-based approach to the allocation of learner usernames and passwords.
-We are able to identify individuals accessing our systems and an individual logon is used, so that they can be identified within SENSO.
+We are able to identify individuals accessing our systems and an individual logon is the recommended approach.

 For younger children or those with special educational needs, the DfE guidance states that schools could: